 Estates normally have to pay any tax due on the property, cash or possessions, before any money is distributed to the heirs.
 This is known as Inheritance Tax (IHT).

 Only a small percentage of estates are large enough to incur IHT but you mustn’t forget to factor this into your plans when you make your will.

 Everyone has a tax-free allowance or ‘nil rate band’ on their estate.
 This means the estate won’t incur IHT if it’s under a certain amount - this is currently £325,000.

 Married couples and civil partners are allowed to pass their entire estate to their spouse tax-free when they die.
 They can also pass on their unused tax-free allowance to their spouse.
 So if a husband dies and his estate was under £325,000, his wife can take his allowance and add it to her own tax-free allowance so her estate will only incur IHT if it’s worth over £650,000 when she dies.

 The tax rate is currently 40% of the estate that is above the nil rate band.
 The table below is a simple example of how the tax is calculated for two different estates.

 Since 6 April 2017, each person gets an additional tax-free allowance to use against the value of their home if they leave their home to their children or grandchildren.
 This is called the ‘residence nil rate band’.
-For the 2018-19 tax year this is £125,000, and will increase each year until the allowance is £175,000 for the 2020-21 tax year.
+The allowance is £175,000.
 This can also transfer to the surviving spouse, if it isn’t used up already.
 It could also apply if you’ve downsized or sold your property.

-This means by 2020-21, a married or civil partnership couple could leave their heirs a combined estate of up to £1 million without incurring IHT.
+This means a married or civil partnership couple could leave their heirs a combined estate of up to £1 million without incurring IHT.